svareille/OnlyKey-gpg-agent/README.md

 - Signing with an RSA key of 4096 bits does not work.
 See https://github.com/trustcrypto/libraries/issues/25 for more details.
 - Derived keys are not supported yet.
 - Following links in socket file on Unix is not yet supported.
-- Under some unknown conditions on Unix, gpg seems to start the agent's process synchronously, resulting in a deadlock.
-The only way, for now, to circumvent this problem is to launch `ok-gpg-agent` manually.
-Keep in mind that the Unix socket can still be present, preventing any new instance to start successfully.
+- On some Linux (Debian and derivatives) the gpg-agent is started by systemd (`/usr/lib/systemd/user/gpg-agent.service`).
+  There is currently no support for this configuration.
+See [Troubleshooting/systemd](#systemd).
+- `gpg-agent` supervised mode is not supported.
+Although it's deprecated, the systemd's service of Debian still uses it.

 ## Install